On this page you will find links to products and services that are frequently accessed or used by Essential Oil Resource Consultants.

 The ICAN enables practitioners around the world to come together in a private, dedicated professional forum for further enhancing knowledge and skills, sharing experience, building aromatic care protocols for clinical challenges, establishing guidelines as well as discussing research that is pertinent to clinical aromatherapy practice.

-The forum is currently under development and will be launched in January 2017.
+The forum is currently under development and will be launched during 2017.

 The entrance criteria to the ICAN is a current IJCA membership.